Lady Maria Walpole1

 Sir Edward Walpole was born in November 1621.2 He was the son of Robert Walpole and Susan Barkham.3 He married Susan Crane, daughter of Sir Robert Crane, 1st and last Bt. and Susan Alington, in 1649.1 He died on 18 March 1667 at age 45.2

-He was Member of Parliament (M.P.) in the Parl which restored CHARLES II.1 He held the office of Member of Parliament (M.P.).2 He was Knight, Order of the Bath (K.B.) on 23 April 1661.1 He was invested as a Knight Commander, Order of the Bath (K.C.B.) on 23 April 1661.2
+He held the office of Member of Parliament (M.P.), in the Parliament which restored King Charles II.1 He was appointed Knight, Order of the Bath (K.B.) on 23 April 1661.1

 Children of Sir Edward Walpole and Susan Crane